baguswjksn/musical-octo-train/_posts/2025-09-10-unnecessary-complexity.md

     “An idiot admires complexity, a genius admires simplicity.”
   </p>
   <p style="text-align: justify;">
-    That quote hit me hard.
-Because it’s the opposite of what I saw in big tech.
+    it’s the opposite of what I saw.
 People weren’t chasing simplicity—they were running from it. <span style="background-color: rgb(255, 255, 0);">Simplicity meant transparency.
 Simplicity meant documentation.
 Simplicity meant that someone else could take your place.
 And nobody wants that. </span>
   </p>
   <p style="text-align: justify;">
     But here's the truth: real engineering isn’t about making things complicated—it’s about making them work.
 Making them understandable.
 Making them clean.
 The engineers I respect the most aren’t the ones who can build a 10-layer architecture with seven microservices for a basic CRUD operation.
 They’re the ones who can strip something bloated down to a couple of files and say, “There.
 Now it just works.”